sp4rkie/docsis-cable-load-monitor/README.md

 systemd integration
 -------------------

+- execute all the following as user root
 - for the templates provided to work the above installation must go to `/root/bin/` directory
 - install these additional files on your machine